verbiageecstatic/SlateStarCommentServer/README.md

 ## Endpoints

-You can check the comment-fetching processes' status here: http://ec2-52-15-236-75.us-east-2.compute.amazonaws.com/
+You can check the status of the comment-fetching process here: http://ec2-52-15-236-75.us-east-2.compute.amazonaws.com/

-We are monitoring the status here: http://stats.pingdom.com/at8g7vi1e72k
+And see a report on its uptime here: http://stats.pingdom.com/at8g7vi1e72k

 To fetch replies for a user, query http://ec2-52-15-236-75.us-east-2.compute.amazonaws.com/replies.
 This endpoint takes the following query string parameters: